AutisticPig/.github/profile/README.md

-# 💸
+# Revenue 💸

 **Bookit**: $0

-# Contact
+# Contact 📞
-I will find you and add you to the organization.
+I will find you and add you to the org/discord.
 Let's build something 🥂